plone/training/ide.rst

 IDE's and Editors
 ==================

+In this part you will:

+* Learn about Editors

+Topics covered:

+* Many editors

 Plone consists of more than 20.000 files!
 You need a tool to manage that.
 No development environment is complete without a good editor.

 People pick editors themselves.
 Use whatever you are comfortable and productive with.
 These are the most used editors in the Plone community: